alychinque/ChinquePortfolioWebsite/README.md

 Based in a colors research and using this knowledge was figured out the power of the colors.
 Color affects your moods, behavior, and thoughts.
 Your reactions to colors are often deeply personal and rooted in your own experiences.
 The right combination of colors can increase sales/clients.

 - Primary: #01FB01 **'Vibrant Green'** I chose this colors as a primary color because one of the most positive aspects of green is its reference to inspiration, growth, freshness, safety and hope.
+- Secondary: #343A40 **'Dark Grey'** This color was chosen because it contrasts with the background image and it matches with the primary color.